franko/gsl-shell/doc/user-manual/graphics.rst

       Move the current point to the coordinates (x, y) and start here a new path.
    .. method:: line_to(x, y)

-      Add a line into the path from the previous point to the specified (x, y) coordnates.
+      Add a line into the path from the previous point to the specified (x, y) coordinates.

    .. method:: close()